-You will meet individually with your guidance counselor to select courses for the coming year based on graduation requirements, to complete the course selection form, and to learn how to request schedule changes.
+You can meet individually with your guidance counselor to select courses for the coming year based on graduation requirements, and to complete the course selection form.
 Administration and guidance will place students into all Math, Science, Social Studies, English, and Reading courses based on state/AICE assessment results.
+You may request a preference and it will be taken into consideration.

-This guide is designed to aid you in making appropriate choices by providing brief program and course descriptions, prerequisites, and other information pertinent to this process.
+This guide is designed to aid you in making appropriate choices by providing brief program and course descriptions, Prerequisites, and other information pertinent to this process.
 Take your possible course selections to your teachers as well as your parents to discuss the correct course placement.
 Write down any questions you have.
 Use the following as a checklist for completing the course selection form.